ADVERTISEMENT

 A modern alternative to the classic home piano design of the YDP-165 is the SlimLine version YDP-S55.
 (Image Source: Yamaha)

-Whether it’s the home piano or the slim version, beginners who are buying their first digital piano should take a look at bundle offers from online retailers.
-Here you can get the instrument as well as necessary accessories such as a piano bench and headphones for the best price.
+Whether it’s a home piano or a slim version, beginners buying their first digital piano should take a look at bundle offers from online retailers.
+This is the most affordable option to get both an instrument and the necessary accessories, such as a piano bench and headphones.

 Affiliate Links